-In November 2020, the International Integrated Reporting Council (IIRC) and SASB announced our intention to merge into a unified organization, the Value Reporting Foundation, in mid-2021.
+In November 2020, the International Integrated Reporting Council (IIRC) and SASB announced our intention to merge into a unified organisation, the Value Reporting Foundation, in mid-2021.
 Since then, we have received many good questions about the purpose of and plans for this merger.
 Please see answers to your most frequently asked questions below.

 What is the purpose of the Value Reporting Foundation?

-The purpose of the Value Reporting Foundation is to merge SASB and IIRC into a credible, international organization that maintains the integrated reporting framework, advocates integrated thinking, and sets sustainability disclosure standards for enterprise value creation.
+The purpose of the Value Reporting Foundation is to merge SASB and IIRC into a credible, international organisation that maintains the integrated reporting framework, advocates integrated thinking, and sets sustainability disclosure standards for enterprise value creation.
 It is a major advancement towards building a more comprehensive and coherent corporate reporting system.

 In an era where the impacts of global pandemic, climate change and growing inequality are intensifying, the concepts of sustainability and intangible value have grown in importance.
 Capital markets must evolve to deliver long-term value to shareholders while also helping secure the future of our people and our planet—improving reporting is an important means to this end.